 The last placement you can have for Sponsored Products is a display/retargeting ad outside of the Amazon platform.
 This is only possible with automatic targeting (as opposed to manual targeting).
 Amazon controls the campaign, so unfortunately you have no control over the keywords or products being targeted, only the maximum bid.

-Sponsored Brand ads are banner ads that feature 1-3 products (of the same brand) and a custom call out to shoppers.
+Sponsored Brand Ads are banner ads that feature 1-3 products (of the same brand) and a custom call out to shoppers.
 They appear at the top of the SERP, making them the first thing shoppers see after entering their search terms.
 Sponsored Brand ads are a great way to grow brand recognition, and if done correctly with the right landscape, can be a great way to drive more sales.

 Sponsored Brand ads run continuously, regardless of who is in the buy box.
 This is in contrast to Sponsored Products, which only run when you are in the buy box.
 In other words, if you aren’t the only seller in the listing, you may be paying to generate sales for other sellers as well.

 This trait means that you need to maintain a certain channel landscape to use Sponsored Brand ads effectively.
 They are best suited when you are the exclusive seller and the products already have good rank, as the strong rank will help your Sponsored Brand ads win the placement.
 With those conditions met, Sponsored Brand ads are an excellent way to promote multiple product lines and even introduce new product lines.

-Amazon Sponsored Display Ads (Beta)
+Amazon Sponsored Display Ads Overview

 Sponsored Display ads are a good way to retarget relevant shoppers that have searched for, viewed, or already purchased your product or a similar product.
 This ad type is similar to an automatic campaign because you are not targeting keywords; instead, Amazon identifies specific shoppers to target and you set a maximum bid for the impression or click.